ericbulloch/kwmd/write_ups/vuln_hub/mr_robot.md

 ### Process

+#### Setup

 I imported the virtual machine image into virtual box and booted it up.

+#### Port and Service Scan

 There is a login screen but I don't have a username or password.
 I tried admin/admin and root/root but that didn't work.

 From here I knew that I needed to get the ip address of the machine so that I could scan it and find out what services were on the machine.
 When I setup my home lab I limited the ip addresses to the range of 10.22.1.110-130.
 So I ran the following command to find the machine: